Welcome to the Corvair Atlanta website!

-Our mission is to provide knowledge about the Corvair to our members and other car enthusiasts, as well as hold meetings, tech sessions, events, and social gatherings for the enjoyment and benefit of our members.
+Our mission is to provide our members and other car enthusiasts with knowledge about the Corvair, as well as hold meetings, tech sessions, events, and social gatherings for the enjoyment and benefit of our members.

 The Chevrolet Corvair is a compact car manufactured by Chevrolet from 1960 -1969.
 It was the only American-designed, mass-produced passenger car to use a rear mounted, air-cooled engine.
 The name Corvair is a blend of Corvette and Bel Air.

 Here's a Promo Ad introducing the Corvair in 1960:

 Want to Join Us or Renew your Membership?
 Click on "Membership Form".

 ALL CORVAIRS ARE WELCOME!
 Daily Drivers, Customs, Unrestored, Restored, Modified, Originals, Show Cars, Classics, Beaters, Patinas, High Performance, V8s, Racers, Trikes, Ultravans, Works-in-Progress, the Weird, the Wild, the Wonderful……ANYTHING Corvair-powered.